eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 systemctl disable --now resolvconf.service
 ```

-Check if the dns reasolving is working by requesting the IP addresses for the differnt service
+Check if the dns resolving is working by requesting the IP addresses for the different service

 ```bash
 nslookup centralidp.tx.test